Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 </details>

-> See [Adyen documentation](https://docs.adyen.com/checkout/components-web#step-6-present-payment-result) for more information how to present the results.
+> See [Adyen documentation](https://docs.adyen.com/online-payments/components-web#step-6-present-payment-result) for more information how to present the results.

-#### Redirect Response
+#### Action Response

-For other payment methods, you'll receive `RedirectShopper` as `resultCode` together with a `redirectUrl`.
-In this case, the shopper must finalize the payment on the page behind the `redirectUrl`.
+Some payment methods require additional action from the shopper such as: to scan a QR code, to authenticate a payment with 3D Secure, or to log in to their bank's website to complete the payment.
+In this case you'll receive an `action` object (e.g. redirect, threeDS2Fingerprint, qrCode etc).

 Here an example response from Adyen where the user has to be redirected to a payment provider page: